Breyer Animal Creations: Production processes

 Each horse is cast in a two to three piece mold.
 Both halves are then put together and the seams are sanded and polished.
 Markings and color patterns are usually obtained by using a stencil known as a mask, although most older models were airbrushed by hand, with markings such as undefined socks or a piebald face merely left unpainted.
 Most detailing, such as eye-whites (common on 1950s and 1960s models and now enjoying a resurgence in modern models), brands, or other individual markings are painstakingly hand-painted.
 Sometimes, a variation in the paint job occurs.
 Variation refers to a difference, usually in the paint job of a small number of a certain model, from how they were produced in the factory.
 The reason for variations is rarely known.
 For example, there is a common mold, typically called the Proud Arabian Stallion (abbreviated PAS by collectors), that for many years was produced by Breyer with a dappled gray coat and a gray mane, tail and hooves.
 However, for some unknown reason, a few of these models came from the factory with black manes, tails, and hooves, and black socks or stockings.
 These rare models are considered variations of the Dapple Grey PAS, and are very valuable compared to the regular model, which is quite common.
 They were later determined to be their own unique color model, and not a variation of the original PAS.

 Collector value of products

-The rarity of the model is a method of judging collectibility and value.
-A model can be defined as rare if it was released for a short period of time in the past and aren't many left in circulation, or if it was released in very limited numbers.
-The most extreme cases of this are the very few Breyer releases that are one-of-a-kind (OOAK), which are always given out as prizes or sold off at auction for charity at the yearly Breyerfest gatherings.
-These horses are by far the most coveted and highly valued model horses.
+One of the rare models are the few Breyer releases that are one-of-a-kind (OOAK), which are always given out as prizes or sold off at auction for charity at the yearly Breyerfest gatherings.